JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Lizzie.md

   - Horror
 Description: "\"A gothic rock ritual with a riotgirl attitude\" - The New York Times"
 ---
-n the heat of late summer 1892, Andrew Borden and his wife were found murdered in their house.
+In the heat of late summer 1892, Andrew Borden and his wife were found murdered in their house.
 The main suspect in the murders was Andrew’s youngest daughter from a previous marriage, Lizzie Borden.
 Using a searing rock score, and based on the historical record, *Lizzie* explores the heady and heated days leading up to the murder and Lizzie’s controversial acquittal of all charges and the creation of a new American myth.

+**Trigger Warnings:** *Lizzie* contains themes of childhood sexual abuse and violence and may not be appropriate for all audiences.
+Discretion is advised.
+Strobe and fog special fx are used during the performance.

 ### Musical numbers
 {{< columns >}}